OpenShot/openshot-qt/doc/getting_started.rst

     One of the fastest ways to tell the difference between a professional and novice video editor is to simply look at how much they use the keyboard.
 Editors who have been in the industry a while know that a few seconds saved here or there add up over time.

 #.
 Learn the lingo
     Video editing isn’t just a hobby or a profession, it’s an industry.
 And just like any industry, there’s a ton of lingo to learn.
-Practically speaking, you don’t need to learn all of the terms on `this list <glossary.rst:glosssary_ref>`_ to become a better video editor, but a fundamental knowledge of the concepts may help you communicate better with other video editors or clients.
+Practically speaking, you don’t need to learn all of the terms on :ref:`this list <glosssary_ref>` to become a better video editor, but a fundamental knowledge of the concepts may help you communicate better with other video editors or clients.

 #.
 Assemble, then make a rough cut
     Drag and drop all your video footage into a timeline and make sure your frame size and frame rates are consistent.
 Begin a new timeline and drag-and-drop the best takes into what becomes your assembly cut.
 Remember to save your work frequently.
 Note the date and time of each version.